Federal Way School District

 Do I need an instructional driving permit?

 YES, all registered students will receive information about how to acquire their permit without taking a test.
-The application for the permit will be given to the student at the Parents meeting on June 12.
+The student will need to pre-apply online at the DOL website.
 It is the parents' and student's responsibility to go to the Department of Licensing (DOL).
 A birth certificate is required at the DOL to obtain a permit.
 The cost is $25.

 When will my son/daughter drive their lessons and how many lessons are there?